michelemendel/cw25_final_project/README.md

 ### Configuration

-Edit `config.yaml` to configure scanner settings, timeout, and output directory.
+Edit `config.yaml` to configure scanner settings, timeout, output directory, and other settings.
 Edit `domains.txt` to add the list of root domains to scan.

 ### Build and Run